-Understand that how you’re feeling is normal and you are not alone
+How you’re feeling is normal and you are not alone

 I found that once I opened up to a couple of people about it at school, they could relate to what I was saying, which made me feel more comfortable and relaxed.

 Just because you cannot see it doesn’t mean it’s not happening.

-Find something to focus on
+Find something good to focus on

 This could be a hobby or an interest that you are really passionate about.
 Finding something else to focus on gave me something to look forward to when I got home from school or at the weekend.

 It made my day easier and even if I felt incredibly uncomfortable at school, I knew that there was something good happening later.
 In some ways this motivated me to work and I occasionally relaxed because I knew I would be ok later on.

-Even if I felt incredibly uncomfortable at school, I knew that there was something good happening later.

 You’re the only one who knows you like you do.
-When you’re at the peak of social anxiety, listen to the positive voice inside your head because somewhere there is one even if you aren’t listening to it.
+When you’re at the peak of social anxiety, listen to the positive voice inside your head, because there is one even if you aren’t listening to it.

 If you're struggling with panic attacks or anxiety, have a look at our guide to anxiety for information and advice on ways to get help.